Depending on your particular needs and preferences, residential UV blocking window film can offer tremendous benefits to your home, including:

 The amount of infrared light blocked in a window film is critical to reducing heat caused by sunlight, which will enable a higher percentage of visible sunlight to fill your space, if so desired.
 A popular request for many homeowners with gorgeous views is to request a window film that will “invisibly” reduce heat and harmful rays to enjoy the view unobstructed by any window treatments.

 Though UV rays are the primary cause of furniture and fabric fading, solar heat and visible light also contribute to the breakdown and discoloration of your household furnishings and decor.
+To learn of additional options on how to protect your interior spaces, be sure to read How to Protect Your Indoor Furnishings from UV Rays.

 Privacy Window Film